A NOTE FOR WOVEN

 12 agents across 5+ AI providers, running on owned hardware and cloud APIs.
 Provider diversity, role specialization, and graceful degradation — production-tested.

-THE CONVERGENCE
+THE ECOSYSTEM

 Van's Framework